-CARBON ceramic brake discs are very expensive.
+Carbon ceramic brake discs are very expensive.
 We all know that.
-Optioning them onto a new 911 Carrera S will set you back $18,770 but Porsche says that if you’re keen on trackdays or are just really aggressive on the brakes, it may be better to give them a swerve.
+Optioning them onto a new 911 Carrera S will set you back $18,770 but a technical representative for Porsche says (though in contrast to response from a Porsche spokesperson) that if you’re keen on trackdays or are just really aggressive on the brakes, it may be better to give them a swerve.

-“Yes, ceramic discs can degrade if you’re hard on the brakes,” said Paul Watson, Porsche Australia’s veteran technical representative.
+“Yes, ceramic discs can degrade if you’re hard on the brakes,” said Watson.

 “Heat build-up will degrade the carbon fibres in the disc, so if you’re doing club days we’d always recommend iron discs,” he added.